al-broco/mimosa-jscs/README.md

 * `maxErrors`.
 In build mode, `maxErrors` is the maximum number of reported violations per build.
 In watch mode, `maxErrors` is per file.
+* `errorFilter`.
+Paths are relative to the project root.
 * `esnext`.
 * `plugins`.
 Paths are relative to the project root.
 * `verbose`.